Register for 2022

 Week Two: Will stay or will I go?
 Plan for both

 Week Three: Your Emergency Kit

 It’s the original inbox challenge.
 Each week for six weeks we’ll send you an email that includes fun but important tasks to help you prepare for the bush fire season.
 We’ll cover topics such as what to do on the day of a bush fire, how to prepare your property, what should be in your Emergency Box, tips for renters, and how to make a Plan B. The Challenge complements the NSW RFS Bushfire Survival Plan.

 But is it too challenging?!
 Not really.
 We won’t ask you to open your home to show off your preparations, or raise any money, or run 50km like some other challenges do, but if you want to do any of those we’re happy to help!

 Is it free?
 Yes!

 But I’m not from the Blue Mountains.
-No problems – the Challenge is relevant no matter where you live.
-If you want to know more about your area get in contact with your local Rural Fire Service Brigade.
+Not a problem!.
+The Challenge is relevant no matter where you live.
+If you want to know more about your area get in contact with your local Rural Fire Service District or Brigade.

 How do I participate?

 - Register using the form on this page.
 Be sure to check your email after to confirm your registration.